jsh/git-paleontology/talk/the-ur-git.md

 8e49d50 C implementation of the 'git' program, take two.
 ```

-We could hunt for "take one," but let's push on and dig into the stratum below.
+We could now hunt for "implementation of the 'git' program, take one."
+Instead, let's push on and dig into the stratum below.

 ``` bash
 $ git checkout $(git first git.c) # the first git.c